FrederikS/vertx-dependency-injection/README.md

 }
 ```

-Due to some restrictions you have to follow when using service proxies we had to change our `FooRepository` interface.
+Due to some restrictions you have to follow when using service proxies, we have to change our `FooRepository` interface.

 ```java
 import io.vertx.codegen.annotations.ProxyGen;